nasa/MMM-Py/README.md

 To see MMM-Py in action, check out the IPython notebooks provided in this distribution.

-MRMS was developed at the NASA Marshall Space Flight Center by Timothy Lang (timothy.j.lang@nasa.gov)
+MMM-Py was developed at the NASA Marshall Space Flight Center by Timothy Lang (timothy.j.lang@nasa.gov)

 See LICENSE file for NASA open source license information.